 Visitors: All visitors including parents are required to sign in at the office and wear a visitor badge.

 Volunteers: Volunteers are a very important part of View Ridge!
-Please see the volunteer link on the PTA website, to find out about volunteer opportunities and sign up to help.
+Please see the PTA Volunteer Form to find out about volunteer opportunities and sign up to help.

 During the first couple of weeks of school, on curriculum night and throughout the year via the Otter Know Mails and Updates and this website, you will hear of opportunities to sign up to volunteer.
 There are usually a number of ways to help out in the classroom: being a reading volunteer, doing book orders, organizing parties and chaperoning field trips, are some examples.